JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/combat.md

 **Freya**: _"Hey, that was my plan as well!
 Why don't we both go after him?"_

-> Wolfram and Freya each make individual attack rolls, but only the highest number counts as damage against the large man [8 HP, 15 STR, 7 DEX, 9 WIL, battleax (d10)].
+> Wolfram and Freya each make individual attack rolls, but only the highest number counts as damage against the large man [8 HP, 15 STR, 7 AGL, 9 PRS, battleax (d10)].
 Wolfram rolls a 4, and Freya a 5 and a 1 for each dagger respectively.

 **Warden**: _"You each rush the man with the war ax.
 He easily sidesteps Wolfram's initial jab but nearly isn't quick enough for Freya!
 He is nearly eviscerated as her twin daggers slice the air where he stood only a millisecond before.
 That was a close one!"_